 - a.
-General Basis: Purchase Agreements may be awarded after determination by the Procurement/Supply Chain Director that the bidder is Responsible and the quotation results in a reasonable price giving due consideration to overall price, delivery, technical merit, contract terms, and other relevant factors. - b.
-Negotiation of Reasonable Prices and Other Terms: Reasonable prices and terms may be negotiated when determined appropriate by the Procurement/Supply Chain Director.
+General Basis: Purchase Agreements UC may be awarded after determination by award purchase agreements once the Procurement/Supply Chain Director P/SCD determines that the supplier is a responsible bidder is Responsible and that the quotation results in quote has a reasonable price giving due consideration to overall price, delivery, technical merit, contract terms, and other relevant factors. - b.
+Negotiation of Reasonable Prices and Other Terms: Reasonable UC may negotiate reasonable prices and terms may be negotiated when determined if the P/SCD determines it is appropriate by the Procurement/Supply Chain Directorto do so.